hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 ## Frontend Tasks:
 ---

+We have decided to remove the following task: "A map is displayed that includes nearby relevant locations".
+We made this decision because it is a redundant task that does not add value to our product.

+---

 **Richard Hong**:
 - `Story 13` User can select time slot for events about to be added to itinerary

 **Logan Chester**:
 - `story 6` User can select from multiple activities
+- `story 6` The activities that the user selects are stored
+- `story 9` Once itinerary has been set, the map tab will display the fastest route from one event to the next (keeping preferred mode of transportation in mind)
+- `story 9` Map zooms out appropriately to show entirety of the next travel segment of the itinerary
+- `story 9` Route displayed is easily distinguishable from map background

 **Gnanaswarup Srinivasan**:
 - `story 7` The map displayed supports zooming in/out
 - `story 7` The map displayed shows the user's current location

 **Unassigned**
-- `story 6` The activities that the user selects are stored
-- `story 7` A map is displayed that includes nearby relevant locations
 - `story 8` Time estimates are retrieved from the backend
 - `story 8` Beside each segment of the route on the map is a time estimate of how long it will take to travel between events
-- `story 9` Once itinerary has been set, the map tab will display the fastest route from one event to the next (keeping preferred mode of transportation in mind)
-- `story 9` Map zooms out appropriately to show entirety of the next travel segment of the itinerary
-- `story 9` Route displayed is easily distinguishable from map background
 - `story 10` Each event displays cost per person
 - `story 10` Each travel step displays cost per person
 - `story 10` Total cost per person shown at the bottom of the itinerary
 - `story 11` Each travel step displays estimated travel time
 - `story 12` Each event displays typical amount of time spent at the event
-- `story 14` User can specify an online calendar to sync to

-## Backend Tasks:
+## Backend Tasks: ##
----

 **Jason Hu**: